cbourke/ComputerScienceII/notes/1211-Spring2021/jdbc.md

 ### Avoid the star operator

-* Using the SQL `*` operator selects ALL column values and sends them over the wire, taking network bandwith!
+* Using the SQL `*` operator selects ALL column values and sends them over the wire, taking network bandwidth!
 * Don't waste bandwidth!
 * If you are not going to use or need the data, don't query it
 * Only query that which you need
 * Cut down on redundancies: joins mean that redundant data is transmitted
 * not using the `*` operator protects you from weird database changes

 ### Security Issues